Goldmensch/jtemplate/README.md

 After a successful run, this readme will be replaced.

+Then set the gh-pages setting to "from branch" and choose "gh-pages".

 ## VARIABLES
 This template has several variables, that will be replaced by the setup-repo task.